≪ Go to our review of Backpacking Water Treatment

 Reliability / Effectiveness

 With a 0.1-micron pore size in its hollow fiber membrane filter, the Mini is effective against protozoa, bacteria, and the hard-shelled Cryptosporidium, though it does not treat for viruses.
+The new Sawyer S2 Foam Filter has new technology that will treat for viruses and includes the same Sawyer Micro filter unit.
 Since it has no moving parts and no batteries, it is less likely to break or not work when you are out in the wilderness and need it most.
 We find this filter to be very reliable.

 Sawyer states that the Mini can treat 100,000 gallons before needing to be replaced.
-This is far more than the similarly styled LifeStraw, which can treat 1000 liters, and it is less than the Sawyer 4L Water Filtration System which can treat a claimed one million gallons.
-One hundred thousand gallons is a very large amount, and this could potentially work for many years, depending on the frequency of use.
+This is far more than the similarly styled LifeStraw, which can process 1000 liters, and it is less than the Sawyer 4L Water Filtration System which can treat a claimed one million gallons.
+One hundred thousand gallons is a tremendous amount, and this could potentially work for many years, depending on the frequency of use.

 Take care that you do not let the filter unit freeze, as this can damage the hollow fiber membrane.
 We usually bring it in our tent with us at night to ensure that this does not happen.